Moonstroke/cyano/README.md

 I started using it for my main project, a
 [Point & Click library in C](https://github.com/Moonstroke/C-SDL-Point-Click).

-But I alway wanted to make my very own Game of Life with graphics, and the SDL being awesome, I went for it.
+But I always wanted to make my very own Game of Life with graphics, and the SDL being awesome, I went for it.

-The Game of Life is what is called a *cellular automaton*, a 0-player game where *alive* or *dead* cells on a grid interact.
+The Game of Life is a *cellular automaton*, a 0-player game where *alive* or *dead* cells on a grid interact.

 ## Technicals

 ### Compilation

-The program was coded under *buntu 17.04, uses the version 2.0 of the SDL, and compiled with `gcc`; however the code should be standard compliant (compiled with `-pedantic -Wall` and every syntax warning possible enabled).
+The program was coded under *buntu 17.04, uses the version `2.0.5` of the SDL, and compiled with `gcc`; however the code should be standard compliant (compiled with `-pedantic -Wall` and every syntax warning possible enabled).

 Apart from pre-installed packages, the source depends on the APT package